msimbao/light/README.md

 # Light

-A lamp for creating dynamic lighting in hospitals patient rooms to administer chroma-therapy for improving comfort of patients going through chemotherapy or recovering from surgery and being able as care givers to serve them better.
+A Simple Wall lamp for creating dynamic lighting in hospitals patient rooms to administer chroma-therapy for improving comfort of patients going through chemotherapy or recovering from surgery and being able as care givers to serve them better.

 ## Personal History